 Nannie, aka Nathalie, was born on April 14, 1971 in Verviers, Belgium.
 As far as she can remember, there were always cats around her.
 The first she-cat Nannie cried for was a black beauty who answered to the name “Nic-Nac”.
 In Belgium, “nic-nacs” are cookies in the shape of letters or gears, with a pastel-colored meringue “iced gem” on top.
 “Nic-nacs” were often found in Saint Nick‘s treat bag when he visited Nannie’s Belgian home on the night of December 5th.
 In Nannie’s dialect, Walloon, “Nic-nacs” have the exact same meaning as in English: “stuff”, trinket, bibelot or curio.

-Walking through the headstones in search of specific names felt like attempting to pick, one by one, the pebbles on Hansel’s trail, the trail of sad stories of lives cut short to ‘rest’ so far away from home.
-The searching endeavor an adult Nannie had undertaken with her dad across that cornfield was a quest for all the New Mexican victims lying there.
+Throughout her life, Nannie has lived near borders, where battles have marked both the physical and emotional landscape.
+Maybe that is why she always felt drawn to tell stories that addressed conflicts.
+Walking through the headstones of Henri-Chapelle cemetery in search of specific names felt like attempting to pick, one by one, the pebbles on Hansel’s trail, the trail of sad stories of lives cut short to ‘rest’ so far away from home.
+The searching endeavor Nannie had undertaken with her dad across that cornfield was a quest for all the New Mexican victims lying there, to list them in an annex of her dissertation.

-Those mini shocks to the system were all related to corn, the miraculous plant first born from the womb of the Americas.
+As Nannie interviewed her life facts, she started realizing that the mini shocks to her system described thus far were all related to corn, the miraculous plant first born from the womb of the Americas.
+That is part of why ReCORNection came to mind to name this website.